learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 [Hacking with Swift](https://www.hackingwithswift.com) is a great free resource for learning how to do specific things in Swift and SwiftUI when the issues arise.

+[Stanford CS193p](https://cs193p.sites.stanford.edu) is also a great resource for learning app development in SwiftUI for those who prefer a structured course with interactive assignments.

 ## Starting a Swift Project
 After launching Xcode, selecting `Create a new Xcode project`, and choosing which platform and type of app you want to make, you will then have to fill in the following info: